barnettt/gocity/README.md

 The database tables and Category data is loaded via [Flyway](https://flywaydb.org/) and is Flyway under version control.

-##Product data.
+## Product data.
 The product data, is loaded when the application starts up.
 The application.properties has the **loadFromFile** property to enable this.
 After the first execution of the application set this to false.

-the property can also be set on the command line
+the property can also be set on the command line with the '-D' prefix:
 > java -jar -DloadFromFile=false target/gocity-0.0.1-SNAPSHOT.jar

 The product data is loaded from the following file: